-Icon procedure frames are augmented C procedure frames.
-A procedure frame contains a procedure's arguments, local variables, and temporary storage for incomplete computations.
-When an active procedure invokes another procedure, a new procedure frame is created for the new procedure, which then becomes active.
-As such, the new procedure represents an incomplete computation in the calling procedure, so the new procedure frame is within the old one.
-The procedure marker is placed on the stack between the arguments and local variables.
-The format of the procedure frame is shown in the following table.
-The locations are shown relative to pfp.
+Icon procedure frames are augmented C procedure frames A procedure frame contains a procedure's arguments, local variables, and temporary storage for incomplete computations When an active procedure invokes another procedure, a new procedure frame is created for the new procedure, which then becomes active AAA such, the new procedure represents an incomplete computation in the calling procedure, so the new procedure frame is within the old one The procedure marker is placed on the stack between the arguments and local variables.
+The format of the procedure frame is shown below.